johngoldin/can_i_blog_too/content/post/2017-03-15-american-walker-in-britain-part-3.md

 couple of rooms that they let out as a B&B. Some pubs can be a bit noisy on a weekend night.
 In general, I have modest expectations and I am rarely disappointed.

 A cooked breakfast is always part of the package and is included with the price.
-Feel free to ask for "packed lunch".
+Feel free to ask for "packed lunch."
 At a small B&B it would be best to do that at the time you book the room.

 An "en suite" bathroom means the bathroom (with toilet) is in the room.
 A "private bath" means that you have to go out of your room to get to your bathroom.